Model Selection Consistency for Cointegrating Regressions: Introduction

 In section \ref{model} we present the proposed model selection method.
 Section \ref{asymp} presents the main results of the paper.
-Section \ref{algo-sim} present an algorithm for estimating the parameters and a Monte Carlo study to evaluate the performance of the method in finite samples; and we close the paper with some final remarks in section \ref{conclusion}.
+Section \ref{algo-sim} shows the algorithm for estimating the parameters and a Monte Carlo study to evaluate the performance of the method in finite samples.
+We close the paper with some final remarks in section \ref{conclusion}.
 The proof of the main results are delayed to the appendix.